openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 ### Example: Including a Column of Absolute Item URLs in an Export
 Supposing you wish to include the absolute URL of each item in an export.
 The URL of an item is not included in an item’s metadata but is producible with EBI Expert scripts.

-In the following script each time an item is read from EQUELLA, as per usual EBI will first convert the XML to row data.
+In the following script each time an item is read from openEQUELLA, as per usual EBI will first convert the XML to row data.
 The script will then populate the cell with the column heading of “Item URL” with the item URL (calculated in the first line of the script) prior to the EBI outputting the row data to the CSV file.

 1. Add a column to your CSV headed “Item URL”
 2. Set it’s datatype to “Ignore”